Concordium/concordium.github.io/source/mainnet/net/guides/export-key.rst

     #.
 Tap **Export private key**.

     #.
 Tap to show the key.
 Enter your passcode, when prompted.
-You can use the copy button to copy the key or tap **Export to file** to save it as a file on your device.
+You can use the copy button to copy the key or tap **Export to file** to save it as a file that is compatible with other tools like ``concordium-client``.

 .. dropdown:: |bw|